German hydrogen train pioneer switches to cheaper battery power

 April 03, 2023

 The German car manufacturer BMW Group is betting on efficient design and recycling to bring down battery costs and is steering clear of investing in mines, its finance chief said on Friday, according to Reuters press agency, setting it apart from some competitors digging deep into the supply chain.
-This content has been archived.
-Log […]
+“We don’t think it is right […]

 Air Liquide to convert ammonia into hydrogen in new Antwerp cracker